XDC-Community/docs/run-a-node/masternode/uptime-monitoring-xdc-masternode.md

 ---

-Individually test both of the monitors you have just created as per the process described in the [Mainnet article](https://www.xdc.dev/s4njk4n/how-to-ensure-your-xdc-network-node-is-online-3b19).
+Individually test both of the monitors you have just created as per the process described in the Mainnet section above.

 ---